2021/22 Full-time Undergraduate course

 The module also introduces the factors that affect and systems that control the internal environment of domestic buildings.

 This module introduces students to the environmental health profession and its interdisciplinary nature.
-Students will develop an understanding of public health and its key concepts, the environmental health profession and its role in protecting public health, epidemiology and public health nuisance.
+Students will develop an understanding of public health and its key concepts, the environmental health profession and its role in protecting public health, and epidemiology.

 This module introduces the basic concept necessary to understand environmental protection.